jamesma/jamesma.github.io/_posts/2012-09-21-maps-apple-google.md

 Mike Dolson brings up [very interesting points][] on why Apple needs to play a lot of catch up.
 The most important point is that Apple's relied on quality control by algorithms and not informed human analysis.

 > The issue plaguing Apple Maps is not mathematics or algorithms, it is data quality and there can be little doubt about the types of errors that are plaguing the system.
 What is happening to Apple is that their users are measuring data quality.
-User’s look for familiar places they know on maps and use these as methods of orienting themselves, as well as for testing the goodness of maps.
+User's look for familiar places they know on maps and use these as methods of orienting themselves, as well as for testing the goodness of maps.

 [problems]: http://techcrunch.com/2012/09/20/apple-ios-6-maps-is-a-first-attempt-were-just-getting-started/ "iOS6 Maps"
 [very interesting points]: http://blog.telemapics.com/?p=399 "Mike Dolson"